elvisimprsntr/siriproxy-redeye/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the reStation.yml for station names to channel number.  **Note: Repeat all the following steps if you make additional changes.**
+- Edit the reStation.yml for station names to channel numbers.  **Note: Repeat all the following steps if you make additional changes.**

 `vim siriproxy-redeye/lib/reStation.yml`